jbridson/silverstripe-framework/docs/en/tutorials/2-extending-a-basic-site.md

 	<% end_loop %>

 When SilverStripe comes across a variable or page control it doesn't recognize, it first passes control to the controller.
 If the controller doesn't have a function for the variable or page control, it then passes control to the data object.
 If it has no matching functions, it then searches its database fields.
-Failing that it will return nothing.
+Failing that, it will return nothing.

-The controller for a page is only created when page is actually visited, while the data object is available when the page is referenced in other pages, e.g. by page controls.
+The controller for a page is only created when the page is actually visited, while the data object is available when the page is referenced in other pages, e.g. by page controls.
 A good rule of thumb is to put all functions specific to the page currently being viewed in the controller; only if a function needs to be used in another page should you put it in the data object.

 ![](_images/tutorial2_homepage-news.jpg)